disguise-one/OsValidation/README.md

 For more detailed description check the wiki: https://github.com/disguise-one/OsValidation/wiki

-The OSConfig.JSON is used to allow Script based configuration: DisguisedPower location, username to interact with testrail etc...
+The OSConfig.JSON is used to allow Script based configuration: DisguisedPower parent repo location, testrail info etc...

 Note to developers:
 Please leave main in a status that anyone can download and run.
 This means ENSURING you havent uploaded your UserCredentials.local.json (it should be added to .gitignore but just check you havent staged it), setting first_run to true, and enabling all tests that are ready for use.